CelineGrasdal/Wonderland/README.txt

 and all files in Wonderland folder must be downloaded.
 I have included the installer for JDK Version 20.0.1.

+To execute Wonderland, navigate to the Wonderland folder in the command prompt.
+Type java Wonderland.

+A proper deployment package will be developed in the coming weeks.

 To see the source code and/or if you have any questions or notice any errors, please email celine1grasdal@gmail.com